Hot Air Balloon Statistics [Total Accidents, Crashes, and Deaths]

 BB&T Great BalloonFest

 One of the highlights of this festival is that during nighttime, the pilots fire the burners of their earthbound balloons in sync with the music.
-This celebration is in line with the month-long Kentucky Derby Festival.
+This celebration happens at the same time as the month-long Kentucky Derby Festival.

 Gulf Coast Hot Air Balloon Festival

-Located in Foley, Alabama, the festival allows volunteers for an up-close look at the balloons.
-Aside from that, a chosen few will be able to ride in and witness the spectacular shorelines.
+Located in Foley, Alabama, the Gulf Coast Hot Air Balloon Festival allows folks an up-close look at the balloons.
+A chosen few will be able to ride in one and witness the spectacular shorelines from a bird's-eye view.

 Quechee Hot Air Balloon and Music Festival